naomai/php-layers/README.md

 It adds powerful layering functionality known from image editors, while staying intuitive and simple to use.

-The library supports:
-- Creating layers, positioning and reordering
-- Importing images from common formats (JPG, PNG)
+Features:
-- Exporting with transparency out-of-box
+- Stacking of images with transparency
+- Importing and exporting images, supports classic and modern formats (PNG, JPEG, WebP, AVIF)
 - Generating Data URL for embedding in HTML file
 - Convinience functions for drawing
 - Rendering of rich text with word wrapping